Coast guard: Brazil

 In addition to the roles of a traditional navy, the Brazilian Navy also carries out the role of organizing the merchant navy and other operational safety missions traditionally conducted by a coast guard.
 Other roles include: Conducting national maritime policy, and implementing and enforcing laws and regulations with respect to the sea and inland waters.

 Canada

 The Canadian Coast Guard (CCG) is a civilian service under the Department of National Defence responsible for patrolling the world's longest coastline of 243,042 km (~151,000 mi).

 The CCG holds responsibility for all marine search and rescue throughout Canada.
-The CCG coordinates search and rescue operations with the Canadian Armed Forces, Royal Canadian Mounted Police, and other organizations.
+The CCG coordinates search and rescue operations with the Canadian Armed Forces, Royal Canadian Mounted Police (RCMP), and other organizations.
 The CCG maintains and operates seamarks, coastal light stations, vessel traffic services, marine pollution response services, marine communications systems, and provides icebreaking services.
 The CCG also operates all Federal scientific research and hydrographic survey vessels.
 To accomplish these tasks, the CCG has a sizable fleet of vessels and aircraft, all serviced from various bases and smaller stations located on three coasts (Atlantic, Arctic, Pacific) and the Great Lakes and St. Lawrence River.

 The Canadian Coast Guard Academy is located near Sydney, Nova Scotia.